Back to blog

 Why is this a great Lunar New Year activity?
 Gifting members of your team with a red envelope, in person or virtually, is a great way to spread the cheer of the coming spring and thank your team for all they do!

 How to get started 👉 Grab some red envelopes and share a New Year tradition with your team!
-If you’d like to add a twist, you can send an online gift card or voucher instead of a bill.
+If you’d prefer you can include a note of gratitude instead.
 Amounts can vary, but we suggest giving $25 or $40 to ring in the new year.

 4. Understanding Lunar New Year 🐉